Tinkerforge/doc/en/source/Hardware/Bricks/Servo_Brick.rst

 period, use it.
 But it is likely that you don't have to change this value.

 More interesting is the minimum and maximum pulse width.
-The default pulse width is 1ms - 2ms.
+The default pulse width is 1ms to 2ms.
 Most servos can however rotate further when minimum/maximum pulse width is decreased/increased.
 If your servo comes with a datasheet we recommend to use the values described in there.
 If you don't have a datasheet you can try to incrementally extend the pulse width